Split infinitive: The argument from classical languages

 A frequent argument of those who tolerate split infinitives is that the split-infinitive prohibition is based solely on a misguided comparison with Latin.
 However, the argument from the classical languages may be a straw man argument, as the most important critics of the split infinitive never used it.
 Although many writers who support the split infinitive suggest that this argument motivated the early opponents of the construction, there is little primary source evidence for this; indeed, Richard Bailey has noted that, despite the lack of evidence, this theory has simply become "part of the folklore of linguistics".

 An infinitive in Latin or Greek is never used with a marker equivalent to English to, and a Latin infinitive cannot be split.
 The argument would be that the construction should be avoided because it is not found in the classics.
 The claim that those who dislike split infinitives are applying rules of Latin grammar to English is asserted by many authorities who accept the split infinitive.
 One example is in the American Heritage Book of English Usage: "The only rationale for condemning the construction is based on a false analogy with Latin."
 The assertion is also made in the Oxford Guide to Plain English, Compact Oxford English Dictionary, and Steven Pinker's The Language Instinct, among others.

 The argument implies an adherence to the humanist idea of the greater purity of the classics, which, particularly in Renaissance times, led people to regard as inferior aspects of English that differed from Latin.
 Today no linguist would accept an argument that judges the usage of one language by the grammar of another.
 Besides, if Latin has no equivalent of the marker to, it provides no model for the question of where to put it, and therefore supports neither splitting nor not-splitting.
 As Richard Lederer puts it: "there is no precedent in these languages for condemning the split infinitive because in Greek and Latin (and all the other Romance languages) the infinitive is a single word that is impossible to sever."
+Maintaining this togetherness or oneness of the infinitive, perhaps, is what was being attempted by those who proscribed its splitting.